juliannetzer/wise2223_worldbuilding_unity/session2.md

 Right click on the left side again and select "Animation Track" (always make sure that the "Director" GameObject is selected in the hierarchy) then drag and drop the object you want to animate in the selector field and click on record.
 ![](images/animationtimeline.gif)

+> Here you can find some information about the other tracks you can use with the timeline: [Overview of the Timeline-Features](https://lukeduckett.medium.com/it-all-comes-down-to-timing-a-quick-guide-to-timeline-in-unity-fd96b26820f4),[Control Track](https://christopherhilton88.medium.com/what-is-a-control-track-in-timeline-f70588662cce), [Signal Track](https://blog.unity.com/technology/how-to-use-timeline-signals), [Playable Track](https://docs.unity3d.com/2018.3/Documentation/ScriptReference/Timeline.PlayableTrack.html)

 # <a name="cinemachine"></a>Cinemachine
 With Cinemachine you can create complex camera behaviours without coding, like following a target, switching between different cameras, blending camera positions etc.